JRCSTU/wltp/README.rst

 You then have to feed this model-tree to the :class:`~wltp.experiment.Experiment` constructor.
-Internally the :class:`~wltp.pandel.Pandel` resolves URIs, fills-in default values and validates the data based on the project's pre-defined JSON-schema:
+Internally the :class:`pandalone.pandel.Pandel` resolves URIs, fills-in default values and validates the data based on the project's pre-defined JSON-schema:

 .. doctest::